 Supply chains now can operate with minimal human intervention in the order placement function.
 In a vertically integrated system with closely aligned supply chain partners, sales and demand information can be transmitted back into the distribution network to anticipate order volumes.
 Likewise, distributors may transmit their inventory draw down to their own suppliers/producers in real-time so they may plan production times and quantities.

 Advantages are flexibility, timeliness and a substantial reduction in inventory as a result of foreseeable demand.

 #3 Warehouse Management

 In a modern warehouse, goods come to the workers; workers don’t go to the goods.
-This shift in thinking significantly impacts the labor and industries involved, resulting in improved speed, accuracy and space optimisation.
+This shift in thinking significantly impacts the labor and industries involved, resulting in improved speed, accuracy and space optimization.

 With technology, warehouses may be smaller.
 The height and breadth of the warehouse is not limited by the reach capability of a forklift with aisles wide enough for two to comfortably operate.
-With a network of rails, conveyors and elevators, pallets or other units can be placed randomly in slots to be called forth later by the centralised computer network.
+With a network of rails, conveyors and elevators, pallets or other units can be placed randomly in slots to be called forth later by the centralized computer network.
 When summoned to a loading area, the system routes the units on computer-controlled conveyors to the loading area for placement onto the appropriate delivery vehicle.

 #4 Traffic Management, Loading and Delivery

 Traffic managers utilize software to optimize equipment and time for distribution efficiency.
 Orders are analyzed for least-cost routing prior to loading.
 Trucks are loaded according to the most efficient routing while drivers are guided by GPS systems to minimize costs.